Learning Transferable Spatiotemporal Representations from Natural Script Knowledge: Experiments

 The results are listed in Table~\ref{tab: transfer} and we have the following observations: \textbf{(i)} Our method surpasses all baselines by a large margin under all evaluation metrics, which indicates that our learned video representation has stronger transferability that can be used for out-of-domain video recognition. \textbf{(ii)} Previous video representation learning works yield weak transferability with only visual supervision.
-It implies that merely exploiting visual-only perception without explicit semantics can not realize cognition-level spatiotemporal understanding.
-Furthermore, we observe a significant performance drop on VideoMAE when it pre-trains the model on the large-scale uncurated dataset, \ie YT-Temporal.
+It implies that merely exploiting visual-only perception without explicit semantics hinders spatiotemporal understanding.
+Furthermore, we observe a significant performance drop on VideoMAE when it pre-trains the model on the large-scale uncurated dataset, \ie, YT-Temporal.
 By contrast, our pre-trained model achieves promising results, which indicates that TVTS can successfully apply to real-world uncurated video data by exploiting rich semantics from script knowledge. \textbf{(iii)} Our method also outperforms video-text alignment works by a large margin.
 We infer that these works only focus on alignment between global video and caption representation without exploring fine-grained temporal information.
-On the contrary, our proposed TVTS regularizes the video encoder to learn transferable spatiotemporal video representations. \textbf{(iv)} Benefiting from large-scale language supervision, image-based CLIP achieves a comparable performance compared to video-based methods.
-But it is still worse than our model because our work fully exploits the rich semantics from script knowledge, which is naturally along with videos.
+On the contrary, our proposed TVTS regularizes the model to learn transferable spatiotemporal video representations. \textbf{(iv)} Benefiting from large-scale language supervision, image-based CLIP achieves competitive performance.
+But it is still worse than our model because we fully exploit the rich semantics from script knowledge.